oengchihea/snake_project/README.md

 # prerequisites

 1 / python 3.x

 2 / Python Environment Setup

 3 / pygame library install (pip install pygame)

 # setup
 1 / install the required libraries by using the following command :

-2 / setup your environment  to make sure it in command prompt
+2 / setup your environment  to make sure it in command prompt.

     + here the link for setup the environment and install pygame in command prompt: https://youtu.be/EKjALzLLgVs?si=LSvAQhHMzZVrU4gu don't forget to copy my file in this GIT (myenv, _pycache_) and exact it to our folders.
 # contact